 Weed Management Tactics Form a Toolbox of IWM

-IWM can be thought of as a “toolbox” of weed management strategies, or “tools.”
-The set of “tools” a producer chooses to tackle a particular weed problem should be based on what’s best for the specific situation.
-The “toolbox” includes chemical (herbicide), mechanical, cultural, biological practices, and weed prevention measures.
+Integrated weed management (IWM) can be thought of as a “toolbox” of weed management strategies, or “tools.”
+The toolbox includes chemical (herbicide), mechanical, cultural, biological practices, and weed prevention measures.

 IWM tactics span a wide range of options and complexity.
-Many IWM tactics can be integrated without substantial change to current management programs, while others require more extensive planning and implementation.
-Some examples options that are easier to implement include: equipment cleaning, timely scouting, altering herbicide tank mixes; while more extensive options include: changing crop rotation, cover cropping, changing tillage practices, and harvest time weed seed control.
+Many IWM tactics can be integrated without substantial changes to current management programs, while others require more extensive planning and implementation.
+Some examples of simpler options include: equipment cleaning, timely scouting, and altering herbicide tank mixes.
+More extensive options include: changing crop rotations, cover cropping, changing tillage practices, and harvest weed seed control.

 IWM is not an alternative to herbicides in conventional crops

 For many decades, herbicides have been the primary means of weed management due to their simplicity, effectiveness, and affordability.
-IWM is about using all options available to best solve the problem – in many cases, herbicides are part of this solution.
+Today, they remain a valued part of the weed management toolbox for many weeds.
+But with integrated weed management, no weed management tool stands alone — IWM means using all options available to best manage weeds.

-For some producers who are strongly affected by herbicide resistance, IWM is necessary to maintain weed control.
-The main driver for altering weed control practices is when current strategies are no longer effective, or a new weed enters a field and requires a change in plan.
-In addition, the recent increase in consumer demand for organic products has also motivated some producers to integrate new weed management practices in the absence of herbicides.
+The main drivers for diversifying weed control practices?
+For many producers, current strategies are no longer effective, or new weeds are invading fields and requiring new control plans.
+IWM is necessary to maintain weed control and profitability.
+The recent increase in consumer demand for organic products has also motivated some producers to integrate new weed management practices in the absence of herbicides.